ajinkya110001/Green-TechInventoryAssistant/README.md

 ## Tradeoffs & Prioritization:

-### What did you cut?
+### Known Limitations:
 -  Database persistence (kept CSV/JSON instead for simplicity)
 -  Real-time notifications (would require daemon/scheduler)
--  Multi-user support (single-user CLI focused)
--  Advanced visualization (kept text-based output and input)
+-  Advanced visualization (kept text-based output and input no visual I/O)
--  ML-based demand forecasting (used simple average for MVP)
--  Expiry logic is still redundant, same items can have different expiries
+-  Expiry logic is still redundant, same items can have different days to expiry
+-  No bulk order tracking
+-  Average base predictions for daily usage
+-  Used Gemini-2.5-flash, and no other model

 ### What would be build next?
 1. **Demand forecasting** - Use historical trends to predict future usage patterns
 2. **Supplier integration** - Connect to real supplier APIs for live pricing
 3. **Waste reduction alerts** - Proactive notifications before waste happens
 4. **Bulk order handling** - Dedicated logic to adjust calculations after bulk purchases
-5. **Robust Expiry logic** -
+5. **Robust Expiry logic** - Add expiry date insted of days to expiry for the item

-### Known Limitations:
-1. **No bulk order tracking** - System doesn't distinguish between normal orders and bulk orders; users must manually adjust quantities
-2. **Average-based predictions** - Uses simple average of usage history; doesn't detect trends or seasonality
-3. **Limited error handling** - Bare exception catches in some places
-4. **Hardcoded model** - Uses gemini-2.5-flash; no configuration for other models
+6. **ML Base forecasting** - Use actual ML models to predict the future dailyuse

 ## Architecture Overview: